rgeraldes24/solc/docs/contracts/using-for.rst

         }
     }

-Note that all external library calls are actual EVM function calls.
+Note that all external library calls are actual ZVM function calls.
 This means that if you pass memory or value types, a copy will be performed, even in case of the ``self`` variable.
 The only situation where no copy will be performed is when storage reference variables are used or when internal library